universse/resonare/resonare/README.md

 ### Server-side persistence

 If you are storing theme selection on the server, you can choose to use `memoryStorageAdapter` to avoid storing any data client-side.
-There's no need to initialize Palettez in a synchronous script.
-Ensure you pass the persisted theme selection when initializing Palettez as `initialState`.
+There's no need to initialize Resonare in a synchronous script.
+Ensure you pass the persisted theme selection when initializing Resonare as `initialState`.

 ```tsx
 import {